jorge-ramirez-upm/RepTate/RepTate/docs/source/installation.rst

 RepTate can be installed in two ways:

-    #. the "shortcut", which will allow you to run RepTate in a couple of clicks;
+    #. the "shortcut", allows you to run RepTate in a couple of clicks;
-    #. the "scenic route", which require more steps and the use of the command-line interface.
+    #. the "scenic route", requires more steps and the use of the command-line interface.

 .. note::
     RepTate is continuously updated by the developers.
 Option-2 will get you the latest version,